roylyh/lighthouse-web-notes/Week_5/Day_1/W05D1_tips.md

 ## Explain
 Known as a Query Plan or Execution Plan, EXPLAIN shows us information such as which tables are scanned, and which indexes are used for JOINs.
 [postgresql - explain](https://www.postgresql.org/docs/9.0/sql-explain.html)

+## Self Join
+In this activity we will practice JOINing a table to itself.(SQLZoo)